How To Camo A Boat In 7 Steps With Mossy Oak Graphics

 The finishing touch to this keen, mean, camo’d hunting machine is 3M Edge Sealer.
 Once you are completely finished with applying your graphics you’ll want to come in with an edge sealer.
 This product seals the edges of the vinyl down so that your boat can make it through any harsh conditions.
 It makes it pretty much indestructible.

-You’ve done it and we are sure that you are going to love your camo’d hunting boat for years to come.
+You’ve done it and we are sure that you are going to love your camo’d hunting boat or DIY duck boat for years to come.

 Now that you’ve learned how to camo a boat, are you ready for your next project?
 You’ve already done all the hard work so don’t stop now!
 Make sure to getcha a Motor Wrap to match.